Shoulder Replacement (Video Link - Shoulder Replacement)

 - The surgery lasts for about 2 hours.

-- What anesthesia is given?
+- What anaesthesia is given?

-- General anesthesia with a block.
+- General anaesthesia with a block.

 - Is it painful?

 - Thanks to the latest anaesthesia techniques, like a block, pain relief is optimal.

 - How long do I have to stay in the hospital?

 - Conventionally 3-4 days is the average hospital stay.